[python, pip, packages, selenium]

 No administrator rights?

-If you do not have administrator rights to the computer you are using, please install packages only for your account.
-You can do so by typing pip install --user packagename, e.g., pip install --user selenium.
+If you do not have administrator rights on the computer you are using, install packages only for your account.
+You can do this by typing pip install --user packagename, e.g., pip install --user selenium.